antonio59/times-table-adventures/README.md

 3. **Build settings are auto-detected** from `netlify.toml`:
    - Build command: `bun run build`
    - Publish directory: `dist`

+### Custom Domain with Subdomain

+To use a subdomain without changing your nameservers:

+1. Add a CNAME record in your DNS provider:
+   - **Name:** your subdomain (e.g., `math`)
+   - **Value:** `your-site.netlify.app`
+2. Add the custom domain in Netlify's domain settings
+3. SSL certificate will be provisioned automatically

 ### GitHub Actions CI/CD